Is a Soda Maker Worth It?

 In many cases, yes—and it's better for the environment

-Additional reporting from Kristen Dorrell, CR statistician.
+Additional reporting by Kristen Dorrell, CR statistician.